 Other Names for Beef Short Ribs

 Although the chuck primal is best for beef short ribs, many shops and supermarkets class different beef rib cuts from the brisket, chuck, plate, and rib section as short ribs too.
 That way, they can sell cheaper versions.

-We recommend sticking to the chuck ribs.
+We recommend sticking to the chuck ribs i you can.
 Just be sure to ask your butcher that they are from the chuck primal so that you get the most meat and flavor.

 Short ribs can go by many names; here are the most common.